DhiaGhouma/imaginario-microservices-assignment/README.md

 ## API Documentation

-The platform provides interactive **Swagger/OpenAPI** documentation for all microservices.
+The platform provides interactive **Swagger** documentation for all microservices.
 This allows developers to explore endpoints, test requests, and view response schemas directly from the browser.

 ### Accessing Swagger UI